Cascade switching current detectors based on arrays of Josephson junctions: Operation principle

-JJ arrays can be advantageously used for photon detection.
-It has been shown that utilization of arrays can help in impedance matching and broaden the detector range \cite{Richards_1987,Koshelets_1991}.
-However, earlier studies were focusing on heterodyne mixers, operating at the quasiparticle branch of the current-voltage ($I$-$V$) characteristics.
-In contrast, here we consider SCD, where the signal is generated upon switching out of the superconducting state \cite{Grimes_1968,Vernon_1972,Vystavkin_1974,Tucker_1985,GrJensen_2004,McDermott_2012,Kuzmin_2013,Andersen_2013,Nakamura_2016,Ilichev_2017,Borodianskyi_2017,Kuzmin_2020,Divin_2020,Cattaneo_2021,Torrioli_2022,Krasnov_2024}.
+It has been known that JJ arrays can be advantageously used for photon detection: arrays can help with impedance matching and broaden the dynamic range \cite{Richards_1987,Koshelets_1991}.
+However, earlier studies were focusing on heterodyne mixers, operating at the quasiparticle branch of the $I$-$V$.
+In contrast, here we consider SCD, where the signal is generated upon switching out of the superconducting state \cite{McDermott_2012,Andersen_2013,Ilichev_2017,Kuzmin_2020,Krasnov_2024}.

-Our goal is to achieve cascade amplification of the readout voltage.
-Individual JJs inherently exhibit variations.
-Without interjunction coupling, the array $I$-$V$ is simply the sum of independent JJ $I$-$V$'s.
-However, when the coupling is present, a current-locking phenomenon may occur \cite{Grebenchuk_2022}, causing all (or several) JJs to switch simultaneously.
-Such collective switching leads to a cascade multiplication of the readout voltage, proportional to the number of current-locked JJs \cite{Cybart_2019,Golod_2019,Grebenchuk_2022}.
-The efficiency of cascading depends on the uniformity of JJs and the strength of coupling.
-Therefore, arrays with many strongly interacting JJs are required to achieve high gain.